SAP-samples/s4hana-online-validation-extension/doc/ProcessDescription.md

 # Creating Your Own Validation

 ## Prerequisites
 Online Validation (OVS) is an ABAP-based service available for SAP S/4 HANA systems.
 You will need to implement the SAP Notes with the Online Validation or upgrade to a corresponding Support package level.
-The list of all available corrections is attached to the SAP Note [3085468](https://launchpad.support.sap.com/#/notes/3085468).
+The list of all available corrections is attached to the [3291504](https://launchpad.support.sap.com/#/notes/3291504).
+The overal picture of the Online Validations can be found in the SAP Note [3085468](https://launchpad.support.sap.com/#/notes/3085468).

 ## Preparation
 Learn about how to implement and activate a new validation in your system.